graphql/graphql-spec/spec/Section 7 -- Response.md

 A request error is typically the fault of the requesting client.

-If a request error is raised, the `data` entry in the response must not be present.
-If a request error is encountered before execution, execution should not begin.
-The `errors` entry must include the error.
+If a request error is raised, the `data` entry in the response must not be present, the `errors` entry must include the error, and request execution should be halted.

 **Field errors**